villander/guides-1/source/localizable/models/finding-records.md

 ### Retrieving a Single Record

 Use [`store.findRecord()`](http://emberjs.com/api/data/classes/DS.Store.html#method_findRecord)
-to retrieve a record by its type and ID.
-Ember Data will check if the record has already been loaded into store.
-If it is not loaded it will make a request to the Adapter.
-This will return a promise that fulfills with the requested record:
+`findRecord` always returns a promise.
+If the record is already in the store then how long it takes the promise to resolve depends on the reload behavior.
+If the record is not already loaded, the store calls the appropriate adapter's find method:

 ```javascript
 var post = this.get('store').findRecord('post', 1); // => GET /posts/1